Curriculum Management System (Akari)

 - Curriculum data are held in a single, accessible and reportable repository progressively.

-From 15th November, the link above will be live.
+Go to the Akari website.
 Staff login using their staff number and Alesco password.
 Student representatives from the University and Faculty Courses Committee must get a University Associate account to be able to use the system.

 Infrastructure support and issues to do with logging in to the system, including user rights within the system, should be lodged with the CITS Service Desk by emailing Service.Desk@curtin.edu.au or calling ext 9000.